DanielOBenson/inav/docs/VTOL.md

 ## Motor 'Transition Mixing': Dedicated forward motor configuration
 In motor mixer set:
 - -2.0 < throttle < -1.0: The motor will spin regardless of the radio's throttle position at a speed of `abs(throttle) - 1` multiplied by throttle range only when Mixer Transition is activated.
 - Airmode type should be set to "STICK_CENTER".
 Airmode type must NOT be set to "THROTTLE_THRESHOLD".
-If set to throttle threshold the (-) motor will spin till throttle threshold is passed.
+If set to throttle threshold the (-) motor will spin until throttle threshold is passed.

 ![Alt text](Screenshots/mixerprofile_4puls1_mix.png)

 ## TailSitter 'Transition Mixing':
-No additional settings needed, 45deg off set will be added to target pitch angle for angle mode in the firmware.
+No additional settings needed, 45deg offset will be added to target pitch angle for angle mode in the firmware.

 ### With aforementioned settings, your model should be able to enter fixed-wing profile without stalling.